LouisRiverstone/Titanium-B155-V3X-Hackintosh-BigSur/README.md

-# Titanium-B155-V3X-Hackintosh-BigSur
+# Titanium-B155-V3X-Hackintosh-Monterey
-OpenCore Configuration for BigSur OS
+OpenCore Configuration for BigSur/Monterey OS

+Using Opencore 0.7.5

 Opencore EFI Folder To Use With Avell Titanium B155 V3X For Hackintosh Big Sur